Houston County Airport (Texas)

 Houston County Airport (ICAO: KDKR, FAA LID: DKR) is a public airport located three miles (5 km) southeast of the central business district of Crockett, in Houston County, Texas, United States.
 It is owned by Houston County.

 Although most U.S. airports use the same three-letter location identifier for the FAA and IATA, Houston County Airport is assigned DKR by the FAA but has no designation from the IATA (which assigned DKR to Dakar-Yoff-Léopold Sédar Senghor International Airport in Dakar, Senegal).

 Facilities and aircraft

 Houston County Airport covers an area of 55 acre which contains one Asphalt paved runway, 2/20, measuring 4,000 x 75 ft (1,219 x 23 m).

-For the 12-month period ending July 25, 2005, the airport had 6,600 aircraft operations, 100% of which were general aviation.
+For the 12-month period ending October 5, 2022, the airport had 8,800 aircraft operations, average 24 per day, 100% of which were general aviation.